-Have you Made any of these Mistakes When Selecting your Appraisal Management Companies?
+Have you Made any of these Mistakes When you Selected your last Appraisal Management Company?

-5. Does your AMC have a policy in place to assist with corrections, mistakes, and/or considerations?
-If so what are they?
+5. Not Having a policy in place to assist with corrections, mistakes, and/or considerations.

 Make sure your AMC is fully compliant.
 Ask questions regarding this issue.
 In todays ever changing climate you need to make sure that the AMCs you are using are in compliance with not only HUD, Fannie and Freddie, but you need to make sure they are in compliance with the new Frank Dodd wall street reform act, GLB ACT, New State Licensing Requirements, UAD, even though most provisions have "sunset" HVCC.